Neural DSP Quad Cortex Review

 - Getting one might be tough for a while

-Thanks to the aluminum chassis the unit is very light at 4.2 pounds!
-This modeler can be carried in a backpack as its foot print is quite small for whats inside.
+Thanks to the aluminum chassis, the unit is very light at 4.2 pounds!
+This modeler can be carried in a backpack as its footprint is quite small for what’s inside.
 Height: 2″, Width: 11.4″ Depth: 7″.
-All of the text on the device is laser engraved as well which is great as it will never wear out.
+All the text on the device is laser engraved as well, which is great as it will never wear out.

-The color display is 7″ and well lit.
+The color display is 7″ and well-lit.
 Its brightness made it easy to see the selections and configurations.
-The screen is also touch sensitive to allow you to make selections right from the display itself.
+The screen is also touch-sensitive.
+This is to allow you to make selections right from the display itself.
 It is smooth and responsive and protected by Corning protective glass!

-Preset mode works like other modelers where you can select blocks and add them to a signal chain.
-You can start by adding an amp model, a cab and then insert FX or utility blocks anywhere along those chains.
+The preset mode works like other modelers, where you can select blocks and add them to a signal chain.
+You can start by adding an amp model, or a cab, and then insert FX or utility blocks anywhere along those chains.
 You can also run 2 different rigs in stereo!
 All of this is intuitively laid out on the screen.

-The rotary controls are very handy here as you can then fine tune the settings.
-Simply select a block and the LEDs will light up at each control to show you what you can adjust.
+The rotary controls are very handy here, as you can then fine-tune the settings.
+Select a block and the LEDs will light up at each control to show you what you can adjust.
 This can be done for all blocks from amp tone to noise gates!
-It took us literally no time at all to figure this all out.
+It took us no time at all to figure this all out.

 Digital Cabinets And Microphones